-Calcium (CA++) is also regulated by a hormone calcitonin… also produced by the thyroid.
+Calcium (CA++) is also regulated by hormone calcitonin… also produced by the thyroid.

 What controls the thyroid?
-The pituitary and hypothalamus regulate the thyroid release of thytroxins (T-4/T-3)
+The pituitary and hypothalamus regulate the thyroid release of thyroxine (T-4/T-3)

 The hypothalamus is the beginning of the regulation and is called the “thermostat” of the body.
-The hypothalamus by use of biochemical signalling sends a signal to the pituitary gland to produce TSH or stimulating hormone .
+The hypothalamus by the use of biochemical signaling sends a signal to the pituitary gland to produce TSH or stimulating hormone.
 The pituitary… a different organ works in a concerted effort with the hypothalamus-ALSO can release TSH, which is dependent upon T-3 amounts in your blood.
 Basically the thyroid gland, in turn, regulates the production of TSH by a biofeedback mechanism between the hypothalamus and pituitary gland.
-Yes these are very intricate systems that can get out of balance by different pathologies..
+Yes, these are very intricate systems that can get out of balance by different pathologies...

 Common factors can cause your thyroid gland to enlarge.

 - Iodine deficiency.
 Iodine, which we covered already above is an essential element for the production of thyroid hormones.
 It is sometimes missing from the diet and mainly in 3rd and 4th world countries.
 It is found primarily in seawater and in the soil of coastal regions around the globe.
 In many 3rd and 4th world countries, people who live away from coastal regions or live in high elevations are often iodine deficient.
 This can cause the development of goiters.
 The thyroid enlarges as it attempts to gather iodine.
 Unfortunately, an unseen concomitant diet rich in foods that inhibit iodine uptakes such as cabbage or broccoli… exacerbates the iodine deficiency.
 Here in the USA, we enrich foods so that the majority of our citizens have iodine readily for our thyroids.